kylejmcintyre/pypostgreports/README.md

       --pass PASS,     -p PASS   Postgres password
       --db DBNAME,     -d DBNAME Postgres database
-      --output OUTPUT, -o OUTPUT Output file location
+      --output OUTPUT, -o OUTPUT Output file location --title  TITLE,  -t TITLE  Title of the report

 Individual reports may have additional arguments beyond these base arguments shared by all reports.
 By default, the output file is [name of the report].html